How Allergic Reactions Work

 an antibody in the

-involve blood compliment or fixed tissue reactions, which are often delayed in onset, prolonged in duration,
+involve blood compliment pathways or fixed tissue reactions.
+These are often delayed in onset, prolonged in duration,

-and involve parts of the body other than the nose, throat, and lungs.
+and are more likely to involve parts of the body other than the nose, throat, and lungs.

 Mild allergic reactions are usually treated symptomatically with